-Fuel and its vapors are highly explosive.
-Exercise extreme caution and follow these instructions while refueling.
-The smell of fuel always means that there is vaporised fuel in the boat.
+Fuel and its vapours are highly explosive.
+Extreme caution must be exercised, and these instructions must be followed when refuelling.
+The smell of fuel always means that there is vaporized fuel in the boat.
 Never store fuel close to electric circuits or batteries.
 Do not use plastic funnels when fueling.

-2.4.4 Webasto heater, optional equipment (diesel fuel)
+2.4.4 Webasto heater (optional)

-The heater is installed below the starboard helm, and is connected directly to a separate IOL diesel fuel tank located in the storage below the portside pulpit.
-It draws cool air under the helm, and releases hot air at the base of the windows and below the helm (see figure).
+The heater is installed inside the starboard console and is connected directly to a separate diesel fuel tank located in the bow storage just in front of the console.
+It draws cool air under the helm and releases hot air at the base of the windows and below the helm at knee level (see figure).
 It can be overheated or damaged if air vents are blocked.
+To inspect the heater and its connections, open the console stowage door and look to the top of the stowage area.